thedataquarry/rustinpieces/pieces/postgres_etl/README.md

 ## Goal

-In this project, we will use `asyncpg` in Python and the `sqlx` crate in Rust to load a tabular dataset containing a million people, their age, marital status and the city, state and country they last visited into a Postgres table.
+In this piece, we will use `asyncpg` in Python and the `sqlx` crate in Rust to load a tabular dataset containing a million people, their age, marital status and the city, state and country they last visited into a Postgres table.
 We will then measure the throughput of up to 1000 async queries to the table.